MOUNTAINS REVIEW @ JAZZ.PT

 by Rui Eduardo Paes

 "Subatin achieves a remarkable balance of parameters, uniting brain and physicality, and this is not exactly common.
 Just as it is not common, among us, to propose something that very obviously enters the domains of exploratory music, but has strong roots in the post-bop tradition of jazz."

 "Mountains” goes directly to the list of the best national albums of 2021, and not just the jazz ones.
-From this year and undoubtedly from the last decade, with a relevance that goes beyond borders.
-It's one of those albums, rare, that inspire, that change everything, that go down in history.
+From this year and undoubtedly from the last decade, with relevance that goes beyond borders.
+It's one of those albums, rare, that inspire, that changes everything, that goes down in history.
 Absolutely remarkable and not to be missed."

 PULSAR REVIEW @ JAZZ.PT

 "In “Pulsar”, the guitarist experiments and takes risks, but he does it with truly musical material.
 There is melody, there is harmony, and there is rhythm.
 And there is experimentation, there is exploration, there is investigation.
 And much more.
 There is a world of possibilities of which the pioneering has only just begun.
 It's a fascinating album for its concept, method and execution."

 "Em “Pulsar”, o guitarrista experimenta e arrisca, mas fá-lo com matéria verdadeiramente musical.
 Há melodia, há harmonia, há ritmo.
 E há experimentação, há exploração, há investigação.
 E muito mais.
 Há um mundo de possibilidades do qual o desbravamento apenas agora foi encetado. É um álbum fascinante pelo conceito, método e execução."